 Organizations can’t rely 100% on email filtering and other security measures to filter out malicious emails before making it to the end-user mailbox.
 So how can organizations take control of cloud SaaS applications and ensure business-critical data is protected?

-Prevent third-party applications issues in cloud SaaS
+Prevent third-party application risk and threats in cloud SaaS

 Organizations looking to prevent data protection and security issues with business-critical data must take control of cloud SaaS applications and browser extensions allowed to integrate into the environment.
 SpinOne is a SaaS Security Posture Management (SSPM) platform that provides world-class data protection and security for Google Workspace and Microsoft 365 cloud SaaS environments.